YogeshSeeni/AgenTeX/README.md

 ## 📜 Overview

-Latex_Agents is an advanced tool that leverages OpenAI's powerful GPT-4o model to:
+AgenTeX is an advanced tool that leverages OpenAI's powerful GPT-4o model to:

 - Parse images containing mathematical equations
 - Classify mathematical content by type and difficulty